 Switching to eating a plant-based diet can be very intimidating at first.
 But once you start, you’ll realize it’s really not as difficult as it seems.
 Plant protein is easier for our bodies to digest, plus we get more useful enzymes and vitamins for our bodies directly from fruits and veggies than we do eating meats and dairy.
 In fact, people who eat a whole-foods, plant based diet are generally getting a bigger variety of vitamins and minerals because they eat a larger variety of fruits and vegetables than those whose meals are concentrated around meat and dairy.

-I would recommend getting yourself a reputable source of nutritional yeast to use in place of parmesan cheese.
+I would recommend getting yourself to know nutritional yeast to use as a healthy, cheesy-tasting replacement for cheese.
 Nutritional yeast is delicious a food additive made from a single-celled organism, Saccharomyces Cerevisiae–a type of fungi–which is grown on molasses and then harvested, washed, and dried with heat to kill or “deactivate” it.
 Because it’s inactive, it doesn’t rise like baking yeast or have leavening ability.
 And no animals are harmed in this process because yeasts are members of the fungi family, like mushrooms, not animals.
 It adds a cheesy, nutty flavor when sprinkled on salads, pastas, popcorn, or used in sauces.
 It helps make the idea of losing cheese more bearable.
 There are also some delicious vegan cheeses made from nuts.
 I stay away from highly processed ‘fake-meat’ & cheese products for the same reasons I steer clear of other processed foods.
 So in general, stick with whole foods.
 Don’t just try to re-create your same recipes in plant-based form, branch out and try new things, there are a wealth of vegan and plant-based recipes available online!

 Here are some good guides to going: